dubov94/vue-cli-launcher/README.md

 ```
 --package-json-path  Path to package.json of the project.
 Can be either absolute
-                     or relative the current directory.
+                     or relative to the current directory.
 ```